-How soon is it safe for me to have sex after surgery?
+When is it safe for me to have sex again?

 You can have sex as soon as you feel comfortable doing so.
 The safest position is for you to lie flat in bed.

 When can I lift weights?

 Avoid all overhead lifting.
 You can lift light weights that are 15 pounds are less.
 Hold the weights close to your body when you lift.
 And keep the neck in a neutral position while lifting.